lfiaschi/advanced-pymc-marketing-examples/blogs/optuna_pymc_marketing_blog.md

 - **Data is limited** (<52 weeks): Risk of overfitting to noise
 - **Market dynamics are changing**: Recent disruptions make historical patterns unreliable
-- **Quick insights needed**: Sometimes "good enough" with defaults beats perfect after extensive tuning
+- **Quick insights needed**: In Baysian statistics "good enough" with defaults beats perfect after extensive tuning
-- **Causal structure is uncertain**: Fix your model specification before optimizing hyperparameters
+- **Causal structure is uncertain**: Fix your model specification and priors before optimizing hyperparameters

 ### Key Lessons from Our Synthetic Data Example